-Due to the extremely sensitive nature of the site, Tomo-Kahni is available to the public by tour only.
+Due to the extremely sensitive nature of the site, Tomo-Kahni is available to the public by guided tour only.
+Reservations are required.
 These tours are led by trained State Park Volunteers on weekends during the spring and fall months.

-Tours begin with an orientation at the Tehachapi Museum.
+Tours begin with an orientation in Tehachapi.
 After an orientation, participants must caravan or carpool approximately 12 miles to the park.
 The moderately strenuous walking tour takes about three hours to complete; the overall tour, including orientation and return, takes about four hours.
-Tours fill quickly so advance reservations are recommended; see Tour Information for tour details.
+Tours fill quickly so advance reservations are required; see Tour Information for tour details.

 The Kawaiisu People